-We need more women on air!
+We need more women behind the mic!

 To register email dorothee@near.ie

-Near FM are running their next online interactive media skills training for women who want to learn skills in broadcasting.
-This course is limited to 12 places and will be led by women for women only.
-It will run over 6 weeks, 2 hours per week starting on Wednesday June 16th from 10.00am -12.00pm.
+Near FM are running their next interactive media skills training for women who want to learn skills in broadcasting.
+This course is limited to 12 places and will be predominantly led by women for women.
+It will run over 7 weeks, 2.5 hours per week starting on Tuesday April 18th 2023 from 10.00am -12.30pm.

 Get a chance to learn how to make your own radio programme in a safe and supportive environment.
-In this training we will look at different strands of media, media literacy, media law and regulations, interviewing and research skills, editing, production features, structuring a running order and producing a radio programme.
-When COVID restrictions allow and it will be safe to meet face to face, we will run a module in the radio studios and work on the studio desk in small groups.
+In this training we will look at different strands of media, media literacy, media law and regulations, interviewing and research skills, editing, radio studios, production features, structuring a running order and producing a radio programme.

-Additionally there will be a two hour session to follow up on your ideas development, roughly 4 weeks after the training is completed, as well as the opportunity of 2 hours shadowing a radio presenter in Near FM’s studio.

-The cost is €160.00* for this 6 week training course (including one follow on session online, 2 hours shadowing in the studios, and mentoring for your first programme).

-Week 6 – Broadcast desk (Near FM studios post summer, Covid restrictions allowing) date tbd.

-Plus: 2 hours shadowing of a radio presenter in the studios during a talk or music programme.
-Follow up meeting on ideas development and progress 4 weeks after completion of the course.
+Plus: 2 hours shadowing of a radio presenter in Near FM’s studio during a talk or music programme.
+Follow up meeting on your ideas development.
 Mentoring for the first programme from the studios at Near FM.

-Becoming a volunteer presenter
+Becoming a volunteer presenter and member of Near Media Co-op

 We encourage everyone to stay involved after the training and to apply for your own programme to present on Near FM.
 All modules need to be completed.
-Who knows, maybe you will meet someone on the training with similar interests and you can form a production team to develop a programme together.
+Who knows, maybe you will meet someone on the training with similar interests and you form a production team to develop a programme together!

-The workshop sessions will be conducted via video conferencing app Zoom.
-Once registered we will email you with further details and the link to Zoom.

 What trainees with Near Media Co-op say about us: